 My areas of interest include all types of business communications (how best to reach visitors, customers, and critics, on which channels); corporate social media (being in the conversation in ways that are welcome), change management and company culture.

-I’m also a strong supporter of journalists and journalism, and currently serve on the boards of The John S. Knight Journalism Fellowships at Stanford; the International Center for Journalists; and the News Literacy Project.
+I’m also a strong supporter of journalists and journalism, and currently serve on the boards of The John S. Knight Journalism Fellowships at Stanford and the News Literacy Project.
 One of my joys is having co-founded, with Jenny 8.
 Lee and help from Google and the Knight Foundation, a yearly unconference called Newsgeist, where a small group of news producers mix it up with news gatherers and developers.
 In a nod to my long-time status as a San Franciscan, I’m also on the board of Yerba Buena Center for the Arts.

 Beyond all this, I love dogs, Spotify playlists, dark UK crime series, and pie.
 I’m an art collector with no wall space left.
 I have both slide carousels and 42GB of photos, 100GB of music and my first batch of 45s, all of which surely qualifies me as a modern elder.